identinet/sanctuary-cheat-sheet/README.md

 ## filter - remove unneeded values

 When composing function calls with [`pipe`][pipe] it's common that arrays of values are processed. [`map`][map] is great for transforming array elements with the help of other functions.
-However, sometimes the list of array elemets needs to be reduced before processing them further.
+However, sometimes the list of array elements needs to be reduced before processing them further.
 For example, `null` values or [`Nothing`][nothing] values need to be removed or numbers that are lower than a certain threshold.
 This can be easily done with [`filter`][filter] that takes a predicate / filter function:

 ```javascript
 S.filter(